 Carla remembered and knew exactly who Harry was when he appeared in her mind because of the lost kitty poster my friend in Los Angeles had forwarded to her two months previously.
-Harry looks like a brother to Carla’s two Lynx-point Siamese cats, which may be why my friend sent the poster to her and why she remembered Harry.
+Harry looks like a brother to Carla’s two Lynx-point Siamese cats, which was why my friend sent the poster to her and why she remembered Harry.

 Harry had ‘jumped’ into her mind at the end of a reading she was doing for someone (how polite of Harry) and said “Hi!
 I’m Harry!
 Tell Connie how to find me” and proceeded to give her detailed specific instructions on how and where to find him.

 As I was talking to Carla on the phone, I pulled up Google maps.
 Harry said to look WEST.
 Suddenly I noticed a little dead-end street just west of my home.
 I had no idea that this street existed in the ten years I’ve lived here.
 I had always thought that there was a gully and a wash located there.
 The little dead-end street emptied into another little street that I never drove or walked by but a few times in my years living here.

 The next day, I followed Harry’s directions exactly (Carla had said that the timing was important) and I went door to door in the area that Harry had indicated.
 Harry said to go at dinner time because everyone would be home for dinner.
 Harry said to talk to everyone in that area.
 I talked to almost every person on both sides of that block and gave out flyers – each one with a color photo of Harry.
 The area was about an eighth of mile past the location of my kitty buffet and the three ladies.